mbhall88/MemoryUnits/README.md

 In the above examples, you might have noticed that we used the equality operator (`==`) to compare two `Memory` objects.
 The equality operator actually works by comparing the number of bytes, rather than the value and unit.
-So, if I want to see if two memory variables are the same, but they have different units.
-No problem!
+So, if I want to see if two memory variables are the same, but they have different units - no problem!

 ```python
 from memory_units import Unit, Memory